-Cheque bounce with the reason Loose Cheque?
+Cheque Bounce with the reason Loose Cheque?

 What could it mean?
-Why it has certain limitations to the normal cheque leaves that we have?
+Why does it have certain limitations compared to the normal cheque leaves that we have?

-Under normal circumstances when a user applies for it, the bank provides cheque booklets in the range of 10, 20, 50, 100 leaves and so on.
+Under normal circumstances, when a user applies for it, the bank provides cheque booklets in the range of 10, 20, 50, 100 leaves, and so on.

 A loose cheque is a non-personalized cheque given to the user.
-Personalized cheques are those which are mapped to your account.
+Personalized cheques are those that are mapped to your account.
 All your details will be imprinted on the cheque leaves.

 A personalized cheque can be seen either as a bearer or order cheque, whereas a loose cheque is normally seen only as an order cheque.
 This means a loose cheque can be paid only by order.

-What is loose cheque?
+What is a loose cheque?

-The features are the same as the normal cheque but there will be no account number, user name and payment limit imprinted on the cheque leave as its a non-personalized cheque.
+The features are the same as the normal cheque but there will be no account number, user name, or payment limit imprinted on the cheque leave as it’s a non-personalized cheque.

 These cheques are not accepted at the clearing house due to security reasons.
 So, if you are thinking of making a third-party payment with a loose cheque, it might get rejected.